 Visiting Watkins Glen State Park reminded us of visiting an amusement park; super crowded and tourists everywhere.
 With that being said, Watkins Glen State Park is an absolute must-seek that you should add to your bucket list, especially if you’re on the east coast!
 Since our last visit, let us share some tips regarding the best time to go, weather, what you’re going to see, and where you might consider staying.

 As a quick background, Watkins Glen is the most famous of the Finger Lakes State Park.
-It consists of a 2.4 mile loop hike that exposes you to an incredible 19 waterfalls.
-The Gorge and Indian Trail are the two main ones you’ll come across at Watkins Glen but you’re going to want to take the Gorge Trail if you want to have a front row seat to all of the waterfalls.
-However, if you have a pet, you’re going to only be allowed on the Indian Trail, so be weary!
+It consists of a 2.4-mile loop hike that exposes you to an incredible 19 waterfalls.
+The Gorge and Indian Trail are the two main ones you’ll come across at Watkins Glen but you’re going to want to take the Gorge Trail if you want to have a front-row seat to all of the waterfalls.
+However, if you have a pet, you’re going to only be allowed on the Indian Trail, so be wary!

 How to Avoid Those Amusement Park Crowds

 The peak season for Watkins Glen State Park is definitely in the summer, particularly between June and August.
 The summer season brings in large crowds throughout the day and especially on the weekends.
-We went in September and the gorge was still incredibly crowded on the Saturday.
+We went in September and the gorge was still incredibly crowded on Saturday.
 We suggest going as early as you can on a weekday.
-Even on the weekends, try to get to the park by 8:30am.
-This will help you avoid the crowds while also getting some really amazing (and crowd free) shots!
+Even on the weekends, try to get to the park by 8:30 am.
+This will help you avoid the crowds while also getting some really amazing (and crowd-free) shots!

 Don’t Forget to Look Up the Weather Near Watkins Glen State Park…